 M240 Combat Load

-Most of the experienced M240 gunners carry a big bottle of 90w gear oil to drip on the rounds being fed in, and graphite or a wax-based dry lube for sandy conditions, and moly grease with a barber brush for the barrel, to keep it all lubed and running smooth.
-It is not an official setup, but mostly improvisation and a personal preference.
+Experienced M240 gunners often carry additional equipment to keep their weapons running smoothly in different conditions.
+This may include a bottle of 90w gear oil for use on the rounds being fed into the weapon, graphite or a wax-based dry lubricant for sandy conditions, and moly grease with a barber brush for the barrel.
+While this setup is not official, it is often the result of improvisation and personal preference.

 FN Minimi (M249) Combat Load

-For a machine gunner operating either the 7.62 GPMG or FN Minimi saw machine gun, it would be around 800 rounds for a standard patrol (take into account that each ammo belt holds around 100-200 rounds) and that unless in a fire support mode, fire in 5 round bursts (20 round bursts for fire support/suppressive fire).
+As a machine gunner operating the 7.62 GPMG or FN Minimi, you can expect to carry around 800 rounds for a standard patrol.
+This is based on the fact that each ammo belt holds between 100-200 rounds and that unless in a fire support mode, you should fire in 5-round bursts (20-round bursts for fire support or suppressive fire).